-- A. The City shall develop standards for, and maintain and update a Project's Design Language Pattern Guidebook for all Project elements.
-The Guidebook shall be available electronically.
-For stations within the boundary of or directly adjacent to an eligible or listed historic property, the City shall be guided by the The Secretary of the Interior's Standards for the Treatment of Historic Properties contained in 36 CFR 68 and will make every reasonable effort to avoid adverse effects to historic properties.
-If the standards cannot be applied, the City shall consult with other signatories, invited signatories and those listed as concurring parties to develop a treatment plan to minimize and mitigate adverse effects to the historic property. - B. The City shall conduct a minimum of two neighborhood design workshops for the stations in each of the project phases.
-The City shall notify all consulting parties of the workshops and consider any comments received when completing station design. - C. Prior to project entry into Final Design, the City shall provide Preliminary Engineering design plans for built components of the project, such as stations, guideway, and directly related project infrastructure improvements, to the signatories and consulting parties for review and comment.
-For stations within boundaries of or directly adjacent to listed or eligible historic properties, the City shall also provide plans during the Final Design phase.
-The signatory and consulting parties shall provide the City with comments on the plans within 30 days of receipt.
-The City shall consider all comments provided by the signatory and consulting parties when completing Preliminary Engineering or Final Design plans.
+A. The City shall develop standards for, and maintain and update the Project's Design Language Pattern Book for use in all Project elements.
+The pattern book shall be available electronically.
+For stations within the boundary of or directly adjacent to an eligible or listed historic property, the City shall comply with The Secretary of the Interior's Professional Qualification Standards for the Treatment of Historic Properties, 36 C.F.R. pt.
+68, and will make every reasonable effort to avoid adverse effects on historic properties.
+If the FTA, the City and the Kako'o find that the standards cannot be applied, the City shall consult with the consulting parties to develop a treatment plan to minimize and mitigate adverse effects on the historic property.

+B. The City shall conduct a minimum of two neighborhood design workshops for the stations in each of the Project phases.
+The City shall notify all consulting parties of the workshops and consider any comments received when completing station design.

+C. At the earliest practicable time during preliminary engineering, Prior prior to Project entry into final design, the City shall provide preliminary engineering design plans for built components of the Project, such as stations, guideway, and directly related Project infrastructure improvements, to consulting parties for review and comment.
+For stations within boundaries of or directly adjacent to listed or eligible historic properties, the City shall also provide plans during the final design phase.
+The consulting parties shall provide the City with comments on the plans within 30 days of receipt.
+The City shall consider and provide written documentation of that consideration on the project website of all comments provided by the consulting parties when prior to completing preliminary engineering or final design plans.